 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 What does my system require?
 Is the more expensive products worth the investment?
-These are just some of the questions that make the selection mind-boggling.
+These are just some of the questions that make selecting home air filters so mind-boggling.
 Let Service Experts Heating & Air Conditioning crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s a simple way to tell how efficient your current filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Hold the filter horizontally, then with standard table salt, start pouring the salt through the filter and see how much comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust that same size flow through.
-You might want to upgrade your filter to something more efficient.
+Here’s an easy way to determine how efficient your existing filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Set the filter horizontally, then with standard table salt, start pouring the salt through the filter then see the amount comes out the other side.
+If some or all the salt falls through the filter, then you know that the filter will let dust that same size flow through.
+You should probably upgrade your filter to something more efficient.

 1) Filter Size

-Size is the easiest factor to ascertain.
+Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.